Esponsorama Racing

-Esponsorama Racing is a motorcycle racing team competing in the MotoE World Championship under the name Avintia Esponsorama Racing.
+Esponsorama Racing was a motorcycle racing team who formerly competed in the various categories of Grand Prix road racing from 2000 to 2022.

 The team was established in 1994 by Raúl Romero and Josep Oliva as By Queroseno Racing, also known as Team BQR.
 In 2012 the team changed its name to Avintia Racing, following an alliance between BQR and the Grupo Avintia.
 In 2020 the team rebranded itself as Esponsorama Racing, in line with their registered company name, though Grupo Avintia remained as a main sponsor.

+At the end of the 2022 season, the team left the Grand Prix racing paddock after 23 seasons.

 History

 Domestic racing

 Team BQR started competing in the Spanish road racing championship (Campeonato de España de Velocidad).
 Between 2005 and 2008 the team won three Fórmula Extreme titles with José David de Gea and two 125GP class titles with Stefan Bradl and Efrén Vázquez.

 Grand Prix racing

 125 and 250 cc classes

 After many World Championship wildcard appearances, BQR became a full entry in the 2001 season using Honda bikes in the 250 cc class.
 In 2007 the team switched to Aprilia machinery.
 BQR won its first World Championship race with Scott Redding riding an Aprilia 125 at the 2008 British Grand Prix.